isomerpages/sciencecentre-emag/pages/Peranakan Ancestry.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>This episode of <em>Void Deck</em> was hosted by Rishii Vijayahkumar and
 Jacy Mok.
-Scripting, writing, sound engineering, and outreach was done by Jamie Uy.
-Additional production help was provided by Lydia Konig and Joyce Sia.
+Scripting, sound engineering, and outreach was done by Jamie Uy.
+Sound recording and editing assistance was provided by Lydia Konig and Joyce Sia.
 The episode graphics were designed by Jansen Michelle and podcast cover art illustrated by Vikki Li Qi.
 The background music "Data Flow" and "Spatial" was created by Fugu Vibes.
-Special thanks to Prof. Foo for coming on the show.</p>
+Special thanks to Prof.
+Foo for coming on the show.</p>
 </div>
 </details>
 </div>